Superrehtard/old_diaspora_wiki/Notes-on-Installing-and-Running-Diaspora.md

 To turn on the server use the command `./script/server` from the working directory.

-This will start Thin and a Resque worker.
+This will start Unicorn and a Sidekiq worker.
 The application is then available at http://your_pod:3000.
-You can change the port by either editing thin_port in config/diaspora.yml or by setting up a reverse proxy (see above) if you want to run Diaspora at a subdomain or use HTTPS more easily.
+You can change the port by either editing config/diaspora.yml or by setting up a reverse proxy (see above) if you want to run Diaspora at a subdomain or use HTTPS more easily.

 Note: Ensure your database servers (Redis and MySQL or PostgreSQL) are running before trying to start the server.

-If you want to run an app server other than Thin or have more control over it, you must run the appserver, a Resque worker, and the Websocket server separately.
+If you want to run an app server other than Unicorn or have more control over it, you must run the appserver and a Sidekiq worker separately.

 Here are instructions to [[Run Diaspora's components|Run Diasporas Components]]